-18. I already submit an annual report to ADWR because I have an Adequate Water Supply designation.
+18. I already submit an annual report to ADWR because I have an Assured Water Supply designation.
 Do I need to submit a separate report to the Community Water System program?

 19. I have an Adequate Water Supply Designation.
-Do I need to submit a Water Supply Plan?
+Do I need to submit a System Water Plan?

-Systems with an Adequate Water Supply Designation are not automatically exempt from the Water Supply Plan.
+Systems with an Adequate Water Supply Designation are not automatically exempt from the Water Supply Plan section of the System Water Plan.
 However, the statute does allow systems to request exemptions if they believe they have already submitted all the required information to ADWR.
 In most cases, it is probably best to go ahead and submit the plan.
 The System Water Plan form should simplify the process for you.

 20. I have already submitted maps of my system and service area to ADWR.
-Do I need to submit another copy as part of the Water Supply Plan?
+Do I need to submit another copy as part of the WATER SUPPLY Plan SECTION?

 If you are within an Active Management Area (AMA), the statute provides an exemption from the map requirement if the maps have already been provided to ADWR.

 21. I am already required to have an Emergency Operations Plan (EOP) by the Arizona Department of Environmental Quality (ADEQ), and it includes planning for water shortages.
 Will this meet the Drought Preparedness Plan requirements of the System Water Plan?